konflux-ci/integration-service/README.md

-# HACBS Integration Service
+# AppStudio Integration Service
-The HACBS Integration Service is a Kubernetes operator to control the integration and testing of HACBS-managed Application Component builds in Red Hat AppStudio.
+The AppStudio Integration Service is a Kubernetes operator to control the integration and testing of AppStudio-managed Application Component builds in Red Hat AppStudio.

 ## Running, building and testing the operator